-Yeah, the kids are going back to school!
-This can also lead to added stress for eco-minded parents and students.
+Getting ready for the kids to go back to school?
+This can be a stressful time for eco-minded parents and students.
 Just looking over the school supply list gives me the shakes!
 Hand sanitizer, baggies, paper towels, tissues, wipes, waste, waste, and more wasteful items that teachers are asking for.
 There are legitimate reasons for many of these items, but for a parent who doesn’t use hand sanitizer or bleach wipes at home, this can lead to a little anxiety.

 While you may not be able to change everything at the beginning of the school year, there are some simple ways to help your school “go green!”
 Here they are.

 If you’re already established in a school and know the administrators, you can talk with them about their school supply lists and make recommendations for eco-friendly supplies.
 Share with them some of the “simple” changes they can make.
 Do they “really” need thousands of baggies in the classroom?
 Or will reusable bags and containers work just as well?
 Otherwise, start with your own child’s list and make greener choices.

 - Reuse any folders, binders, pencil boxes, and supplies that are still in good condition from previous years.
 We keep most of our crayons and colored pencils and will continue to use them until they need to be replaced.

 - Select the “greener” hand sanitizers and classroom wipes for your child.
 Encourage your child to wash their hands whenever possible instead of using the hand sanitizer at school.

 Talk to your child about making “greener” choices and I’m sure they’ll surprise you.

 In order to see change, you may need to step in and volunteer your time.
 Schools, administrators, and teachers are already working at home and not getting paid for it.
 They don’t receive extra funding and hours to address every family’s requests.
 This is where you come in.

 - Join the PTA/PTO or other parent volunteer organization.